OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Peripherals/uart1.md

 Now start typing `hello world!` in the first terminal, and the words will start to appear in the second!

-To exit the `screen` command, type `Ctrl-a` then `d` (for "detach").

-// TODO: ctrl-a + k will actually kill the session, detach is useful if you want to come back to it

-This can be also done with 2 Omegas by connecting their `TX1`, `RX1`, and `GND` pins as described earlier in this article.
+This can be also done with 2 Omegas by connecting their `TX1`, `RX1`, and `GND` pins as described in [Connecting UART Devices](#connecting-uart-devices).

-// TODO: do we actually mention this?

-#### Removing Old `screen` Processes
+#### Working With `screen` Sessions

+* To detach from the `screen` session and leave it running so you can come back to it later, type `Ctrl-a` then `d`.
+    * For detailed information on how to work with attaching and reattaching, see the [Screen User's Manual](https://www.gnu.org/software/screen/manual/screen.html).
+* To kill (end) a session, type `Ctrl-a` then `k`.

-Exiting a `screen` process does not end it, ie. it is still running.
-If you start and exit several `screen` processes, these will begin to tie up your Omega's memory.
+Detaching from a `screen` process does not end it, ie. it is still running.
+If you start and detach from several `screen` processes, these will begin to tie up your Omega's memory.

-To kill (end) all `screen` processes, copy and paste the following command:
+To kill all `screen` processes, copy and paste the following command:

 ```bash
 for pid in $(ps  | grep "screen" | awk '{print $1}'); do kill -9 $pid; done
 ```

-// TODO: pls include a description of this command, its hella indimidating
+This big command essentially does the following:

+1. Get the list of running processes using `ps`
+1. Pipe (send) it to the `grep` command and search for process names containing the word `screen`
+    * `grep` is a powerful utility to analyze text using regular expressions.
+1. Pipe those processes' information to `awk`, which outputs their process IDs
+    * `awk` is another powerful utility that can perform
+1. `kill` each of the process IDs corresponding to `screen`

 <!-- // the command is: `screen /dev/ttyS1 <BAUD RATE>`
 // will show a new screen (ha-ha) that will print any incoming data, you can type and press enter to send commands -->